fbpx

 8. Quantifiable Data As Social Proof

-Another common social proof section used in SaaS website design is a data or stats section that validates a platform or product for a user.
+Another common social proof section used in SaaS web design is a data or stats section that validates a platform or product for a user.
 If your company can measure the success your product brings its users, you should show it off since metrics are a clear way to communicate your value to website visitors.
 B2B website designs often put a lot of emphasis on these sections, as designers and marketers want this valuable information to stand out.

 Expel